 Just as the wife of a Duke becomes a Duchess, so do the wives of Datuks become Datins by virtue of marriage, irregardless of what merit they may or may not possess on their own.
 Take Datuk Seri Najib Tun Razak and his lovely wife Datin Seri Rosmah Mansor: Datuk and Datin.

 But what about the woman who has distinguished herself by her outstanding talents or contribution to the nation?
 In what must be considered an egalitarian aspect of national culture, women of distinction are also awarded the same title of Datuk, Datuk Seri or even Tan Sri: witness the truly exceptional Tan Sri Zeti Akhtar Aziz, considered among the best Central Bank Governors in the world, the first female Central Bank Governor in Asia, shortlisted for president of the International Monetary Fund after the Dominique Strauss-Kahn scandal.

 If women can be datuks, then datuks can marry datuks.
 This happens; for example, the Malaysian Nightingale, Datuk Siti Norhaliza, and her spouse, the noted businessman Datuk Khalid Muhammad Jiwa: Datuk and Datuk.

 The third option: a woman earning Datuk while married to an average schmoe.
 The husband in this situation is left titleless.
+It doesn’t seem quite fair, does it?
 I’ve thought about it.
 Oh yes, I’ve thought about it.
-I myself have been blessed to marry an uncommonly talented woman, and it is not beyond my ability to dream that after a couple more decades of loyal service to God, King and Country, she may one day achieve national recognition in her field and be conferred a datukship.
+See, I myself have been blessed to marry an uncommonly talented woman, and it is not beyond my ability to dream that after a couple more decades of loyal service to God, King and Country, she may one day achieve national recognition in her field and be conferred a datukship.
 Amin, Ya Rabb!

 That should make us: Datuk dan Pendatang.